martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ¹ Once I've refined the process, I'll put together a guide.

-² £156, to be exact, but at least it's still an option (the price includes all taxes, all parts and labour, full postage and packing, and a twelve-month warranty). 😊
+² I tried [reaching out to Fujifilm](https://discuss.pixls.us/t/stupid-is-as-stupid-does/35594/49?u=martbetz), but they told me they didn't sell spares; I was offered a [fix and full service](https://repairs.fujifilm.eu/en/pricing/?prodgroup=3), but it obviously cost a lot more (£156, to be exact, but at least it's still an option; the price includes all taxes, all parts and labour, full postage and packing, and a twelve-month warranty). 😊